shadichy/grub-android-x86/README.md

 ### GRUB_ANDROID_SUPPORTED_FS

 Specify which filesystems contains Android or the ones this program will try to search for Android on
-> Note: by default, Android initramfs don't support btrfs and some other filesystems
+> Note: by default, Android initramfs don't support btrfs and some other filesystems,
+> but BlissOS does support btrfs

 ```sh
 GRUB_ANDROID_SUPPORTED_FS="ext2 ext3 ext4 vfat exfat ntfs"